RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Rock Band/Rock Band.md

 	![screenshot](band-stage.png)

-	If you're not sure how to do this, the previous project ("Lost in Space") will help you!
+	If you're not sure how to do this, the previous [../Lost in Space.html](Lost in Space) project will help you!

 + Let's program the drum to play a sound when it's clicked.
 Make sure the drum sprite is selected and add this code: